All you Need to Know to Start Trading CFD

 Once you’ve decided on a learning method it’s important to then learn about the currencies you’re going to trade.
 New traders tend to jump straight in a trade lots of different instruments without first learning about what affects prices and the market overall.

 Understanding how the instruments that you trade will have a huge impact on your success as a trader.
 As an example, let’s imagine you identify a currency where you can see that price has fallen significantly over the last 3 months.
 Using your knowledge of technical analysis, you identify that it is likely to bounce back up, so you try to 'catch the bottom'.
 However, if you had done more research into the currency itself, you’d see that within the country employment reports have been bad for quite a few months, meaning that the currency isn’t that likely to make a significant bounce back.
 If you don’t have the information about the currency itself you could find that you make mistakes in trading that could be avoided with a little research!

-Now finally, one of the most important things to address when learning forex trading is the managing of risk and emotions.
+Now finally, one of the most important things to address when learning cfd trading is the managing of risk and emotions.
 Imagine yourself needing to make an important decision under two different conditions:

 Bill - Calm, relaxed and focused.

 If you’re like Bill, you’re more likely to consider all of the options available to you while being able to assess all of the risks associated with your trade.
 However, if you’re like Bob, then you’re far more likely to make mistakes which could be costly to your strategy and account balance.
 Manage your emotions… Be like Bill.
 DON’T be like Bob!